Do you panic in supermarket queues? Or maybe at the bank, or the post office?

 Count Your Gratitudes

-Make a mental list of everything you are grateful for, not just the big things such as family and home but also the things we all take for granted.
-These maybe things such as your eyesight, your ability to walk, the money you are going to make your purchases with and so on
+Make a mental list of everything you're grateful for.
+There are the big things, such as family and home, but there are also the things you probably (like everyone else) take for granted.
+These may be things such as your eyesight, your ability to walk, the money you're going to make your purchases with in the supermarket, and so on

 Not only is this a great distraction technique, but focusing on the positive aspects of your life will lift your mood immediately –it’s a great shortcut to happiness!

-Use the time to make plans, whether that’s planning the evening meal, or something bigger like a filling out an application for a job, or goals for a business.
+Use the time to make plans, whether that’s planning the evening meal, or something bigger like filling out an application for a job, or goals for the week.

-In this technological age of information overload, we’re often we’re so busy dashing from one thing to another that we don’t spend enough time planning things out.
-Planning will distract you in a queue.
-It will also mean you are calmer in general and will make more of a success of the things you want to do in life – so use queue time as plan time.
+We’re often we’re so busy dashing from one thing to another that we don’t spend enough time planning things out.
+Planning will distract you when you're stuck in a queue.
+It will also help you make a success of the things you want to do in life – so use queue time, as plan time!

-You don’t have to wait until you are in a queue and feeling anxious to practice these techniques.
-In fact the more you get used to doing them, the easier it will be for you to switch to them in anxious situatons. so pratice them at home, in the shower, when you’re doing housework etc.
+Don't wait until you're in a queue and feeling anxious to start practicing these techniques.
+Get into the habit of doing these on a daily basis.
+The more you get used to doing them, the easier it will be for you to switch to them in anxious situations.